 Sienna Aguilar is a NSW member of the Young Women's Advisory Group of the Equality Rights Alliance.
 Based in Sydney, she works for White Ribbon Australia supporting Principals and school leaders to embed cultural change around gender equality, prevention of men's violence against women, and respectful relationships.
 Previously she worked at a local feminist women's organisation in Canberra supporting programs in social impact measurement.
 Sienna has a Master of Applied Social Research, having researched community sector professionals in sexuality and relationships education.
 Sienna is passionate about promoting social justice, gender equality, and sexual and reproductive health rights.
 Follow Sienna on Twitter @Shenna_Aguilar.

-Kate Robinson is a researcher whose work focuses on creating a gender sensitive approach to domestic violence legislation in China.
-She has previously worked with UN Women’s China Office and was part of the team that coordinated China's first Domestic Violence Advocates Training program.
+Kate Robinson is a Victorian member of YWAG.
+Based in Melbourne, she works as a Lawyer at the Women’s Legal Service Victoria where she works in Family Violence and Family Law.
+Kate works with and for women experiencing particular disadvantage to address legal issues arising from relationship breakdown or violence.
+Previously she worked with UN Women’s China Office was part of the team that coordinated China's first Domestic Violence Advocates Training program.
 This “training of trainers” program brought together lawyers, police, government, NGOs, academics, international experts, and survivors to workshop a multi-sector approach to prevention.
-Kate is based in Victoria, and has been involved in YWAG for over two years.
+Kate has also conducted research on creating a gender sensitive approach to domestic violence legislation in China.

 Jamila is a communications professional in Tasmania.
 She has a Bachelor degree in International Relations and Sociology, with a focus on gender studies.
 She has been an advocate for sexual and reproductive health in Tasmania and is currently on the boards of Women's Health Tasmania and the Migrant Resource Centre (Southern Tasmania).
 Outside of these activities she is a keen writer on all things feminism, politics and media.